ZRChao/fastANCOM/README.md

 - Version 0.0.4, 2021.8.21 Global and pairwise comparison among groups was designed

 Any suggestions or problem, please contact Chao Zhou（Supdream8@sjtu.edu.cn) .

+*Citation*：
+- Mandal, Siddhartha, et al. "Analysis of composition of microbiomes: a novel method for studying microbial composition."
+Microbial ecology in health and disease 26.1 (2015): 27663.
+- Zhou, Chao, et al. "fastANCOM: a fast method for analysis of compositions of microbiomes" (under review, 2022)